gkhighelf/btc_e_assist_api/README.md

 TradeApi is the Main class, that contains other objects with public modifiers and private objects for some usefull methods as tryMaximumBuy(...) and other.

-Example of using this library you also can see in BTC-e Assist app, tradeControl class. https://github.com/alexandersjn/btc-e-assist
+Example of using this library you also can see in BTC-e Assist app, TradeControl class: https://github.com/alexandersjn/btc-e-assist/blob/master/src/com/btc_e_assist/TradeControl.java

 ###Donation: